How to edit or delete templates in Gmail

 Now your templates are always safe😉

-Templates can save you so much time once you get comfortable editing and organizing them.
-I hope these tips help you work with Gmail templates more easily!
+Templates can boost your efficiency once you get comfortable editing and organizing them.
+I hope this tutorial will help you work with Gmail templates more easily!

 If you ever need to do more – like letting some team members edit templates while others just use them, or recovering accidentally deleted templates – we've built Shared Email Templates for Gmail to handle those situations smoothly.
 It's free to try for 60 days if you want to explore those features.